gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 but Dockety took one extra step.

 She grabbed its arm and pulled as hard as she could.
-The bot was heavy---much heavier than a person would be.
+The bot was heavy—much heavier than a person would be.
 Its motors whined as it teetered on the edge of the hole, fighting for balance.